Sofie8/VERTHY/research/index.md

 # About

-We are a two-member team—a biologist and an entrepreneur—delivering innovative solutions at the intersection of biotechnology and sustainable land management.
+We are young dynamic team delivering innovative solutions at the intersection of biotechnology and sustainable land management.
 Our expertise spans soil remediation, bioremediation, and nature-based environmental solutions, providing research, consulting, and practical applications to support sustainable ecosystems and productive landscapes.

 {% include section.html %}